hax0kartik/wumiibo/Readme.md

 @HiddenRambings for `noamii`, which served as a base for me to extend and develop upon.

-@3dbrew folks for the nicely documented nfc and amiibo pages
+@3dbrew folks for the nicely documented nfc and amiibo pages.

 @Socram8888 for amiitool, reversing nfc, etc.

-And surely many more people out there, whom I have forgotten to mention
+And surely many more people out there, whom I have forgotten to mention.